Courses available for Exchange Students

 International Center Courses

-- The International Center Courses focus on Japan and East/Southeast Asia as a central theme.
+- The curriculum of the International Center Courses focuses on Japan and East/Southeast Asia as a central theme.

 For further details, please refer to http://www.ic.keio.ac.jp/en/aboutic/aboutcourse/.